GP DISASTER RECOVERY PLAN

 A separate manual might be required setting out the duties of the practice manager and how the work is carried out.
 The manual should cover the preparation of the payroll and practice accounts, making payments and making NHS claims.
 These documents can take a long time to prepare.

 Perhaps the most important part of the plan is to have a management lead and a clinical lead who will make the decisions together to get the show on the road again.
 Remember that Rome was not built in a day, and too many cooks spoil the broth.

 The QOF and CQC have required practices to create and set up considerable documentation about the work that we do – this might include model contracts.
 It probably is impossible to copy everything to another location.
 I think it is more a case of priorities – what documents are you likely to need?
 How easily can you find documents from other sources?

 Back up Practice records

 Again, back-ups kept off site might be invaluable here and I wonder whether many practices keep up-to-date back-ups of payroll and practice accounts data.
 Reconstituting a GP practice payroll can require a lot of research and can take a considerable amount of time.
+I had to do it once.
 What salary scales do you use?
 It might not be as simple as looking up the latest Agenda for Change salary scales.
 As I did recently I had to ask all the staff for personnel details again to set up a computer payroll.
 The practice only had a manual payroll.